wsgy/limf/README.md

 ###limfshot.sh
 Tool for making screenshots, uploading them, and putting link in clipboard
 ####Depends
-*Python 3 - required for tool to work
+* Python 3 - required for tool to work
-+Requests library - required for tool to work
++ Requests library - required for tool to work
--scrot - for doing screenshots(limfshot.sh)
+- scrot - for doing screenshots(limfshot.sh)
-+xclip - for putting link into clipboard(limfshot.sh)
++ xclip - for putting link into clipboard(limfshot.sh)